Become A CP Mediator

 4. Training spaces are assigned in the order in which the completed applications are received and assessed for eligibility.

-5. Refund Policy: The $1300.00 tuition fee less a $100 administrative fee is refundable (a maximum of $1200 +HST is refunded) if notice is given in writing to the Program Manager and received at least 72 hours prior to commencement of the course.
-If notification is received in writing less than 72 hours prior to the commencement of the course, there will be no refund; the paid amount can be credited towards a future OAFM sponsored course.
+5. Refund Policy: The $1300.00 tuition fee less a $100 administrative fee is refundable (a maximum of $1200 +HST is refunded) if notice is given in writing to the Program Manager and received at least 10 days prior to commencement of the course.
+If notification is received in writing less than 10 days prior to the commencement of the course, there will be no refund; the paid amount can be credited towards a future OAFM sponsored course.
 Once the course commences, no further refunds or credit will be issued.

 Post Training